 At one point in the evening, I couldn’t find her or my husband, but I eventually spotted the two of them dancing together in the corner.
 It was the most precious sight as he held her, swaying back and forth, with her head resting on his shoulder.
 As I sat down to watch, tears began to fill my eyes as I thought, “she’s not mine.”

 The words “she’s not mine” have never echoed so loudly in my heart as they did that night.
 But as we drove home, I glanced in the backseat, then back again at Daniel.
 While staring at him and feeling the warm touch of his hand holding mine, I couldn’t help but smile as I silently whispered, “she’s not mine, but he is.”

 Too often in life, I get so focused on what I don’t have or what isn’t mine that I overlook or forget the gifts and blessings God has already given me.
 My husband is the most incredible man I have ever met.
 He’s smart.
 He’s kind.
 He’s gentle.
 He’s handsome.
-His a man after God’s own heart and he’s mine.
+He’s a man after God’s own heart, and he’s mine.
 All mine.